alexanderlc/subvocal/README.md

 - Allow injection of spring managed services into key actors.
 In particular the worker actors

 # Todo
+- Remove necessity for master service to know about the different types of messages.
+It should be need a new build when new functionality is added.
+- Review how to operate as an event bus, rather than a producer-consumer queues (http://doc.akka.io/docs/akka/snapshot/scala/event-bus.html), Perhaps the topic notification should be a secondary event?
 - Setup DNS
 - Setup SSL
 - API & Service versions and zero downtime deployments